Mayor Craig Morgan

 Originally from Chicago, Hilda was recruited to Central Texas by Dell Computers to work as a manager in the factory on Braker Lane.
 She accumulated a wide-breath of experience working with various Dell products and Tech Support, prior to taking on a role as Project Manager.

-Hilda has called Round Rock home for 19 years, and still lives in the same neighborhood.
+Hilda has called Round Rock home since 1999, and still lives in the same neighborhood.
 An avid community volunteer, she has volunteered with numerous local groups and non-profits including Caritas, Round Rock Serving Center, Meals on Wheels and Special Olympics.

 Hilda strongly believes in making a difference in peoples’ lives, and that we need to get back to governing for the people.
 Hilda cites inclusion and ensuring that the residents of Round Rock are involved with their city government as paramount.